osmlab/maproulette/README.md

 ### Linux

-On a fresh Ubuntu 12.04 LTS (also successfully tested on 13.04):
+On a fresh Ubuntu 12.04 LTS (also successfully tested on 13.04 and 13.10):

     sudo apt-get install software-properties-common python-software-properties postgresql-server-dev-9.1 python-dev git virtualenvwrapper